Efua Dorkenoo

 Efua Dorkenoo, OBE (6 September 1949 – 18 October 2014), affectionately known as "Mama Efua", was a Ghanaian-British campaigner against female genital mutilation (FGM) who pioneered the global movement to end the practice and worked internationally for more than 30 years to see the campaign "move from a problem lacking in recognition to a key issue for governments around the world."

 Early years

-She was born in Cape Coast, Ghana, where she attended Wesley Girls' High School.
+She was born on 6 September 1949 in Cape Coast, Gold Coast (now Ghana), where she attended Wesley Girls' High School.
 She moved to London at the age of 19 to study nursing, and eventually earned a master's degree at the London School of Hygiene & Tropical Medicine and a research fellowship at City University London.
 She was a staff nurse at various hospitals, including the Royal Free, and it was while training as a midwife that she became aware of the impact of FGM on women's lives.

 Campaigning work

 She joined the Minority Rights Group and travelled to various parts of Africa to gather information for what was one of the earliest reports published on FGM in 1980.
 In 1983 she founded the Foundation for Women's Health, Research and Development (FORWARD), a British NGO that supports women who have experienced FGM and tries to eliminate the practice.
 She began working with the World Health Organization (WHO) in 1995 and was the acting director for women’s health there until 2001.
 She was Advocacy Director and, subsequently, Senior FGM Advisor for Equality Now (an international human rights organization).
 She was close friends with Alice Walker, advising on and featured in the documentary film Warrior Marks (1993) made by Walker and Pratibha Parmar and with Gloria Steinem, who wrote an introduction to Dorkenoo's 1994 book Cutting the Rose: Female Genital Mutilation.